 Established in 2005, the Durham Centre for Advanced Photography Studies (DCAPS) brings together academics with research interests in the photographic image at the University of Durham.
 It aims to forge regional, national and international links with researchers, practitioners, curators and others with shared interests in photography.
-DCAPS runs a regular programme of seminars, workshops and major international conferences.
-The next conference, Doing Photography will take place in January 2013.
+In the light of an important pan-university initiative, DCAPS has now been incorporated into the Centre for Visual Arts and Culture (CVAC).

 DCAPS IV - Doing Photography

-The fourth international DCAPS conference takes place in Durham on 9-11 January 2013.
+The fourth international DCAPS conference took place in Durham on 9–11 January 2013.
 Go here for an outline of the conference.

 Visit our new blog on the Photographic Situation, part of an on-going network project in collaboration with colleagues based in Toronto, Canada.